Watch Big Ten Network Live Stream

 You should head over to the Hulu with Live TV site to look over the channel lineup by typing in your zip code.
-You can also sign up for a free 7-day trial, and just cancel online if you don’t like the service.
-Unlike cable, there are no contracts or obligations to try out the service for free.
+Just cancel online if you don’t like the service.
+Unlike cable, there are no contracts or obligations.

-If I wasn’t going with Hulu for Big 10 coverage, I’d also consider trying fuboTV, which gets you an 80+ channel lineup that includes Big Ten Network, FS1, FS2 and PAC-12 Networks.
-A subscription costs $44.99 per month, but new customers get $10 off their first month if they keep the service after a free 7-day trial.
+If I wasn’t going with Hulu for Big 10 coverage, I’d also consider trying fuboTV, which gets you an 100+ channel lineup that includes Big Ten Network, FS1, FS2 and PAC-12 Networks.
+A subscription costs $54.99 per month after a free 7-day trial.

 So how are you going to stream Big Ten Network without cable?
 Tell fellow readers in the comments below.
 And be sure to check out the schedule of games of clicking the headline below.